I spent three months working on a personal project: a mobile app redesign for ♫ Spotify

 With dozens of new features being added every year, Spotify’s interface has slowly become increasingly confusing, frustrating, and inefficient.

-Spotify’s system of Home, Search, and Your Library worked extremely well five years ago, when Spotify was a much simpler app.
-However, Spotify has added a lot of content since: podcasts, audiobooks, Blend/music sharing options, TikTok-style autoplaying preview channels, merchandise, events, etc. With all of these new changes, the old architecture has become obsolete.
+Spotify’s 3-page menu of Home, Search, and Your Library worked extremely well five years ago, back when Spotify was a simpler app.
+However, Spotify has recently added many new elements: podcasts, audiobooks, Blend/music sharing options, TikTok-style autoplaying preview channels, merchandise, events, etc. The old architecture cannot keep up with all of these new additions.

 For one, there’s a lack of parity between the features that the desktop version of Spotify offers and the mobile app version.
 And beyond that, there’s a general lack of visual consistency within the mobile app that seems careless and unnecessary and could be easily smoothed out.